istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 #### Example using X-Forwarded-For capability with httpbin

-1. Specify `numTrustedProxies` as 2 either using `MeshConfig` or an `proxy.istio.io/config` annotation.
-If you are using `MeshConfig`, run the following command to create a file named `topology.yaml` and apply it to your cluster:
+1. Run the following command to create a file named `topology.yaml` with `numTrustedProxies` set to `2` and install Istio:

     {{< text bash >}}
     $ cat <<EOF > topology.yaml